ayvacs/ayvacs.github.io/docs/blog/lua-rich-function-notation.md

 We can see the definition of the initial function that takes in a `ClassName`, which returns a second function with the properties table as a parameter.

 This was a technique I made use of in my [Proton UI library](https://github.com/ayvacs/Proton) to allow for easily human-readable generation of UI instances in the Roblox platform.
-I made use of this technique once more, with the "onEvent" expression...
+I made use of this technique once more, with the `onEvent` expression...

 ```lua
 local btn = new "TextButton" {